bakpakin/Fennel/setup.md

 ## Performing ahead-of-time compilation

-If the target system of your application does not have Fennel installed, but has Lua installed, Fennel offers ahead-of-time compilation.
+If the target system of your application does not make it easy to add the Fennel compiler but has Lua installed, Fennel offers ahead-of-time compilation.
 This allows you to compile `.fnl` files to `.lua` files before shipping an application.

-This section will guide you through creating a `Makefile` to perform this compilation for you.
+This section will guide you through updating a `Makefile` to perform this compilation for you.

 ### To perform ahead-of-time compilation

-1. Run `touch Makefile` if it doesn't already exist.
-2. Add the following lines to the `Makefile`:
+1. Add the following lines to your `Makefile`:

 ```
 %.lua: %.fnl fennel
 	./fennel --compile $< > $@
 ```

-3. Run `make` to perform the compilation
+2. Ensure your build target depends on the `.lua` files you need.

 **Note 1**: Ahead-of-time compilation is also useful if what you are working with requires optimal startup time.
 "Fennel compiles fast,